 The Elder tree is a favourite with foragers.
 Well, it is with me!
-From late spring into summer, its flowers and berries provide ingredients for many recipes.
-A classic way to use the elderflowers is to make elderflower cordial.
-It is a refreshing drink that is indeed the taste of summer, and what's more, it is straightforward to make.
-By making your refreshing elderflower cordial with just the elderflowers, sugar and lemons, you can be sure that it is free from the nasties often found in supermarket soft drinks.
+Its flowers and berries provide ingredients for many recipes from late spring into summer.
+A classic way to use elderflowers is to make elderflowers cordial.
+It is a refreshing drink that tastes like summer, and what's more, it is straightforward to make.
+By making your refreshing elderflower cordial with just the elderflowers, sugar and lemons, you can be sure it is free from the nasties often found in supermarket soft drinks.
 Without any citric acid, I find that just the lemons work fine.
 Once you successfully make your first batch, I'm sure you will be making it year after year.
+Use this homemade Elderflower cordial to make your iced lollies too.
+If you fancy a sweet treat with your Elderflower cordial, make my no-bake Elderflower and Strawberry cake!

 Jump to: